-Alhamdulillah, Rabi al-Awwal began on 7th October 2021 - so we've put together an 'ultimate guide' to making the most of this month.
+Alhamdulillah, Rabi al-Awwal begins on 26th September 2022 - so we've put together an 'ultimate guide' to making the most of this month.
 Here are all the articles we've written which are relevant to Rabi al-Awwal:

 1. Rabi al-Awwal: All Your Questions Answered